 Take a moment to consider the way you making big purchasing decisions in your personal life.
 You don’t buy a house on a whim.
 Or a new car.
 Or even a computer.

-And just the same, your prospects don’t make $100K+ capital expenditures with some guy or gal that just dropped a cold “we sell spectacular machines to people like you!” message into their inboxes.
+And just the same, your prospects don’t make $100,000-plus capital expenditures with some guy or gal that just dropped a cold “we sell spectacular machines to people like you!” message into their inboxes.

 This isn’t a transactional sale.
 It’s a process of building trust, educating the buyer and helping guide them to the right solution.